|

 with drug lords controlling much of the country.
 A realistic approach

+is needed.
 Overseas Military Commitments

 "Every gun that is made, every warship launched, every rocket